PwSGiVR-2024/shooter/README.md

 - [Modern Weapons Pack](https://assetstore.unity.com/packages/3d/props/guns/modern-weapons-pack-14233) some of weapons models and textures.

-- [Shooter API](https://github.com/piotr-grzegorzek/shooter_api) used for players authentication
+- [Shadowlands: The Rescue API](https://github.com/piotr-grzegorzek/shadowlands-the-rescue-api) used for players authentication

 - [Json & MessagePack Serialization](https://assetstore.unity.com/packages/p/json-messagepack-serialization-59918) for json array serialization (built in library does not provide that)